 |The only transfer service in the world offering this exceptionally rare format in both PAL and NTSC.|

-|MII format from Panasonic||video99 is almost unique
+|MII format from Panasonic||video99 is almost unique in the

 UK, supporting this rare professional format.

-||Extracting from unfinalised DVD-RW, DVD-Ram, camcorder mini DVDs, Laserdisc and more.|
+||Extracting from unfinalised DVD-RW, DVD-Ram, camcorder mini DVDs, damaged DVDs, Laserdisc and more.|

 |Audio Transfers||All kinds of audio tapes; DAT, cassette, open reel, 8-track, DCC, DTRS, ADAT, PCM, dictation machine tapes and more.
 To audio files or CD.|